brandondube/prysm/docs/source/user_guide/interferograms.rst

 >>> interf.fill(_with=0)

-with 0 as a default value.
-Only constants are supported, and the modification is done in-place and the method returns :code:`self`.
+with 0 as a default value; only constants are supported.
+The modification is done in-place and the method returns :code:`self`.
 Piston, tip-tilt, and power may be removed in-place

 >>> interf.fill()\
 >>>     .remove_piston()\